 When thriving Neshonoc lost its residents to West Salem because the railroad was being built on land secured in West Salem - the large Palmer home was moved to its present location so Dr. Palmer could be close to his patients.

 The process of moving the house took three weeks, during which time the Palmer family kept right on living in it.
-A large wing on the structure made it made it necessary to split the house for easier moving.
+A large wing on the structure made it necessary to split the house for easier moving.
 The house was heavy, made of oak beams, brick lining for warmth, and walls were filled with sawdust for insulation.

 One very unusual feature was the attachment of the barn directly to it.
 The attached barn offered the pioneer doctor convenience because he used his horses often.